-Positive handling should avert danger by preventing or deflecting a child's action or perhaps by removing a physical object, which could be used to harm him / herself orothers.
+Positive handling should avert danger by preventing or deflecting a child's action or perhaps by removing a physical object, which could be used to harm him / herself or others.
 It is only likely to be needed if a child appears to be unable to exercise self- control of emotions and behaviour.

-It is not possible to define every circumstance in which positive handling would benecessary or appropriate and staff will have to exercise their own judgement in situations which arise within the certain categories.
+It is not possible to define every circumstance in which positive handling would be necessary or appropriate and staff will have to exercise their own judgement in situations which arise within the certain categories.
 (See Appendix 1)

 Staff should always act within the School's policy on behaviour and discipline, particularly in dealing with disruptive behaviour.
-Staff should be aware that when they are in charge of children during theschool day, or during other supervised activities, they are acting in loco parentis and should, therefore, take reasonable action to ensure pupils' safety and wellbeing.
+Staff should be aware that when they are in charge of children during the school day, or during other supervised activities, they are acting in loco parentis and should, therefore, take reasonable action to ensure pupils' safety and wellbeing.

-Failure to positively handle a pupil who is subsequently injured or injures another, could, in certain circumstances, lead to an accusation of negligence.
+Failure to positively handle a pupil who is subsequently injured or injures another child, in certain circumstances, lead to an accusation of negligence.
+A

-At the same time staff are not expected to place themselves in situations where they are likely tosuffer injury as a result of their intervention.
+At the same time staff are not expected to place themselves in situations where they are likely to suffer injury as a result of their intervention.